howbuildingsfail/hbf-rig/trset1/README.md

 Second Verse
 Exactly the same as the first
 plastic feelings
-that won't degrade for a hundred years
+that won't degrade for a hundred years because

+this is just **landfill**
+we make **landfill music**
+we're working an assembly line filling up the **land fill land fill**

-Feeling now
+if your Feeling low
+it's too late to say so say so can't find the pictures can't make the scene because

+it's all going into landfill